 “Can we drive better performance by making improvements to the plan?”

-“How can we make a change that better supports our goals without disrupting the organization?”
+“What changes can we make to better support our goals without disrupting the organization?”

 The following sales effectiveness and sales compensation issues are most common to sales organizations.
 We’ve included some areas to investigate that can provide ideas on how you might address these issues.